Jerrel Wilson

+Professional career

 His punts were high, booming shots that arched far down the field, potent weapons in the war for field position.
-Wilson seemed to have the explosiveness of dynamite in his foot, hence the more-than-appropriate nickname of "Thunderfoot."
+Wilson seemed to have the explosiveness of dynamite in his foot, hence the more-than-appropriate nickname of "Thunderfoot".
 The Southern Mississippi alum was the Chiefs' punter for a team record 15 seasons and is considered one of the best ever to play in the game.

 Selected in the 11th round of Kansas City's much heralded 1963 AFL Draft that brought in Hall of Fame members Buck Buchanan and Bobby Bell and fellow Chiefs Hall of Famer Ed Budde.
 Wilson is tied with fellow punter Dustin Colquitt for longest tenured players in franchise history.
 He retired with multiple team records including a franchise-record 1,014 punts during his career, highest average yardage in a career with 43.6, in a season with 46.1, in a game with 56.5.
-Wilson owns the NFL record for most seasons leading the league in punting average with four, leading in 1965, 1968, 1972 and 1973.
+Wilson owns the NFL record for most seasons leading the league in punting average with five, leading in 1965, 1968, 1971, 1972 and 1973.

 Hall of Fame head coach Hank Stram said that Wilson "made other people aware of how important the kicking game was at a time when special teams were not given special consideration.
 I'm prejudiced, but he's the best punter I ever saw.
 He'll go down in history as the best kicker in the NFL."

 Wilson had four career punts of over 70 yards, which included a league leading 72-yard boot in his rookie year.
-He was named to three Pro Bowl teams in three consecutive years from 1970 to 1972.
+He was named to three Pro Bowls in three consecutive years from 1970 to 1972.
 Wilson was also a reserve running back for the Chiefs and early in his career, accumulating 53 yards on 22 carries spread out over seven seasons.
 To close his career, Wilson played the 1978 season for the New England Patriots.
+He was the first player in football history with 1,000 punts, and he still ranks 19th all-time in punts.

 Wilson said, regarding his punting style, "The way I attack the football, every time I hit it, I try to bust it, unless I'm around the 50.
 Then I hit it high.
 Basically, my power comes from everything.
 I try to snap everything I have in my body, my hips, knees, everything."

+In December 2019, Wilson was named as a finalist in the special teams category of the NFL 100th Anniversary Team celebrating the best players of the first 100 years of the league.

+Death

 Wilson died of cancer on April 9, 2005, in Bronson, Texas.

-In December 2019, Wilson was named as a finalist in the Specialists category of the NFL 100 All-Time Team celebrating the best players of the first 100 years of the league.